 We spent the majority of our time in the South Loop.
 This is partly due to road closure between Canyon Village and Tower-Roosevelt.
 You’ll want to keep an eye on construction to make sure your plans are impacted.

 Take it easy, though.
 It’s a visit to a park, so enjoy yourself and enjoy the planning.
+If you’re traveling with kids, be sure your plan includes fun park activities just for them.

 Yellowstone Day 1 – South Loop